 - Ensure that you have an Ethernet cable!
 Whether you connect your computer to the ResNet wall jack directly, or use a wireless router, you must ensure that you have an Ethernet cable to plug into the wall jack.
 Most wireless routers have an Ethernet cable in the package, otherwise you will need to purchase one.

-If you are bringing a router for your room here are some valuable points when selecting your router:
+Bringing a router to Queen’s?
+Here are some valuable points when selecting a router:

 - Reputable brand